-Development in China and Central Asia
+Development in Central Asia

-Though parts of China and Central Asia match the west in modernity and technological advances, it is important to remember that China is still a developing country and as such, many aspects of tourism in China do not have the solid infrastructure and safety standards as seen here in Australia.
-It is important that our guests travel to China with an open mind and a sense of humour.
+Though parts of Central Asia match the west in modernity and technological advances, it is important to remember that this is still a developing region and as such, many aspects of tourism do not have the solid infrastructure and safety standards as seen here in Australia.
+It is important that our guests travel to Central Asia with an open mind and a sense of humour.
 All of our suppliers meet local safety standards as a minimum.
 We want you to have an enjoyable holiday so we ask that you take care, use your common sense, refer to notices and follow advice from your National Escort/Local Guide.